Can a helmet or a cap with a bunch of tiny light bulbs in it stop your hair loss and even regrow thicker, fuller hair?

 It also doesn’t mold to the shape of your head.

-However, I had to add it to the list because the price is lower for these types of laser hair growth devices.
+However, the price is lower for these types of laser hair growth devices.

 Dermatologist Dr. Andrea Suarez has had wonderful results with the iRestore helmet, and during her 18-month journey with the iGrow has noticed an increase in hair strength, reduced hair breakage, and an increase in hair thickness, particularly in her ponytail.